Daandelange/kirby3-simplestats/README.md

   Returns true if the user is authorized to access the SimpleStats Panel, with or without special admin rights.
 ****

-## Integrate to your page
+## Integrating to your page:

-If you want to use the default "onLoad" Tracking method no further actions are required.
-Kirby automatically registers this Plugins and sends an event to this plugin.
-You can configure this Plugin as needed with the options shown above.
-An example configurations could look like this:
+If you want to use the default "onLoad" tracking method, no further action is required.
+Kirby automatically registers this plugin and sends an event to it.
+You can configure this plugin as needed using the options shown above.
+An example configuration could look like this:

 ````
 'daandelange.simplestats' => [